Liser-Lu/.github/profile/README.md

 This GitHub organization hosts repositories created by LISER researchers, postdocs, and PhD students.

 **Purpose:**
-* Collaborate and share code for datasets or projects, reducing duplication and encouraging improvement (when someone works with a new dataset then they should not reinvent the wheel by cleaning it again, but rather focus on improving the previous work).
+* Collaborate and share code for datasets or projects, reducing duplication and encouraging improvement (when someone works with a new dataset then they should not reinvent the wheel by cleaning it again, but rather focus on improving the previous work);
-* Centralize information and links to relevant resources (e.g., datasets),
+* Centralize information and links to relevant resources (e.g., datasets);
 * Collect information about the skills of current and past LISER members to foster collaboration and generate new ideas.

 **General Repository Rules:**
-* By default, repositories are private and restricted to LISER members, allowing for experimentation and learning,
+* By default, repositories are private and restricted to LISER members, allowing for experimentation and learning;
 * Contact Owners/Administrators (Adam, Terry, or Etienne) to make a private repository public if there is no sensitive data.

 **Action Steps for each LISER member:**
- 1. Add information to the Excel sheet about the datasets, methods, and software you've used, are using, or plan to use (Visit the [`Datasets_MethodsAndSoftwares_Code`](https://github.com/Liser-Lu/Datasets_MethodsAndSoftwares_Code) repository),
+ 1. Add information to the Excel sheet about the datasets, methods, and software you've used, are using, or plan to use (Visit the [`Datasets_MethodsAndSoftwares_Code`](https://github.com/Liser-Lu/Datasets_MethodsAndSoftwares_Code) repository);
  2. Share code from your research, such as data cleaning and descriptive stats, by creating a repository named after the dataset or project).